Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Alolan Muk.md

 ---
 Ability1: Poison Touch
 Ability2: Gluttony
+Baby: 'No'
+BookImageName: HOME089A.png
+BookShinyImageName: HOME089A_s.png
 BoxSprite: SRD-BoxSprite-muk-alola.png
+DexCategory: Sludge Pokemon
+DexDescription: It is as friendly as it is toxic, be careful for it tries to hug others regularly.
+A good diet does not help reduce its toxicity levels, it only makes it cranky and prone to destroy furniture.
+It releases toxic fumes all the time.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 10
+  Feet: 3.3
+  Meters: 1.0
 HiddenAbility: Power of Alchemy
 HomeSprite: SRD-HomeSprite-muk-alola.png
 Learnset: '[[SRD-Alolan Muk-Learnset]]'
 Legendary: 'No'
 Name: Alolan Muk
 Number: 89
+PrimaryEggGroup: Amorphous
+SecondaryEggGroup: ''
 Sprite: muk-alola.png
 Type1: Poison
 Type2: Dark
+Weight:
+  Hectograms: 520
+  Kilograms: 52.0
+  Pounds: 114.6
 ---

 #PokeroleSRD/Pokedex